 Alternative for the ATO's SBSCH

-The new Employer Portal, launching in early 2026, offers an alternative with simplified tools for compliance management designed help support employers meet their super obligation.
+The new Employer Portal, offers an alternative with simplified tools for compliance management designed to help support employers meet their super obligation.

 Key features of the Employer Portal